Should I schedule a 30- or 60-minute appointment?

 - 60-minute appointments are best when you want to cover 3-5 pages or have numerous concerns about a paper of any length.
 60 minutes is also best when you need help brainstorming, outlining, or searching for sources.

 - 60-minute appointments are best for ESL students.

-Should I select face-to-face, online email, or online chat tutoring?
+Should I select face-to-face or online email tutoring?

 In a face-to-face tutorial, you can work with a tutor on almost any writing-related issue, including brainstorming, planning, and searching for sources.
 You and your tutor can have a conversation about your ideas and how to get your paper to convey them in a clear and organized way.

 Although the online email tutorial offers you convenience, it’s not as productive as a face-to-face appointment when you need help brainstorming, interpreting an assignment, or working on extensive grammar issues.
 An online email appointment works well if you want feedback on the organization, coherence, or persuasiveness of a draft.

 ESL students new to the language should make face-to-face appointments.
 Online email tutorials are not an effective medium for discussing most ESL writing challenges.

 How can I make an online email appointment?